-EG’s General purpose & disinfecting cleaner: Add 20 drops each Eucalyptus, Lemon and Pine, along with 1 oz white vinegar to a 2 oz spray bottle.
-Fill to the shoulder of the bottle with water.
+EG’s general purpose & disinfecting cleaner: Add 20 drops each Eucalyptus, Lemon and Pine, along with 1 oz vinegar and 1 oz grain alcohol to a 2 oz spray bottle.
 Shake well before each use.
 Can be used on glass surfaces, windows, kitchen counters, bathroom surfaces and inside your refrigerator.

 An inorganic acid used to adjust pH balance.

-EG’s Poo-fume (like Poo-Pourri spray): Combine 40 drops Quiet Time, Relaxation or Simply Citrus and 1 tsp witch hazel in a 3 oz spray bottle and shake well.
-Top off bottle with water.
+EG’s Poo-fume (like Poo-Pourri spray): Combine 40 drops Quiet Time, Relaxation or Simply Citrus, 1 oz grain alcohol and 1 tsp witch hazel in a 3 oz spray bottle and shake lightly.
+Top off bottle with distilled water.
 Spray 3-5 times into toilet bowl prior to use.

 An antibacterial agent used as a preservative and deodorizer.